What optical materials work best in the IR (infrared)?

 Posted by Steve Rowe on

-We get this question frequently, and we have a consistent response each time.
-What are you attempting to accomplish?
-Depending upon your application, our recommended solution could be a certain material or a thin-film coating.
 When dealing with the infrared region, it is important to know this part of the electromagnetic spectrum breaks down into further sub-sections.

 NIR Near-infrared